-Generic Name: Fluoxetine Capsules and Tablets (floo OX e teen)
+Generic Name: Fluoxetine Capsules and Tablets (floo OKS e teen)

 Brand Name: Prozac